Jmion/aviation-co2-impact/README.md

 ## Research questions

-We chose four main questions, that will be in the center of our research.
-We also selected three secondary questions, which aim to help us building our argumentation around the main questions.
+We chose seven questions, that will help us to approach our research theme, which is the role of aviation in the global carbon emissions.

-### Main questions
+### Questions

 * What is the average CO2 emissions per passenger?
 * Is there significant difference in CO2 emissions between different airlines?
 * Are new airplanes polluting less than old ones and by how much?
 * Is there an ideal distance to travel to reduce our CO2 emissions per km?

-### Secondary questions

 * What routes are the most flown?
 * Which country has the most airports?
 * Are airplanes usually on time?
 Does this have an impact on CO2 emissions?